bobanetwork/zkrand/README.md

-# zkDVRF
+# zkRand

-zkDVRF is a t-out-of-n threshold scheme that runs among a group of n distributed members.
+zkRand is a t-out-of-n threshold scheme that runs among a group of n distributed members.
 The protocol consists of two components: a snark-based non-interactive distributed key generation (NI-DKG) and randomness generation based on threshold bls-signatures.

 ### To build: